-When determining remuneration, reports are made by the Nomination and Compensation Advisory Committee, composed of five independent Outside Directors and one Inside Director, and chaired by an independent Outside Director, with the president delegated by the Board of Directors then determining remuneration within the total value limits imposed by the resolution of the General Meeting of Shareholders.
-The reason for delegating authority is because the president is deemed the most suitable for evaluating each director while taking a broad overview of the Company's business performance as a whole.
+When determining remuneration for Directors (excluding directors who are Audit and Supervisory Committee members), the Nomination and Compensation Advisory Committee delegated by the Board of Directors determine remuneration within the total value limits imposed by the resolution of the General Meeting of Shareholders.
+The reason for delegating authority is to ensure transparency and objectivity on the determination of remuneration.

-The Company's Board of Directors appoints a diverse range of director candidates with varying expertise and experience, while considering the notion of striking a balance in the Board of Directors overall, and accordingly aims to develop an optimal workforce capable of effectively and efficiently carrying out such functions.
+The Company's Board of Directors determines a diverse range of director candidates with varying expertise and experience, while considering the notion of striking a balance in the Board of Directors overall, and accordingly aims to develop an optimal workforce capable of effectively and efficiently carrying out such functions.
 Currently, it comprises inside directors who are well versed in the activities of each business division as well as a number of outside directors who offer advice based on their wide range of expertise and, from an independent standpoint, provide monitoring and supervisory functions in a highly effective manner.